top of page

 Misaligned teeth or shifting teeth, even after orthodontia

-In our functional assessments, we determine if there is a structural cause that is impacting oral-motor function, including identification of tethered oral tissues (commonly referred to as “tongue tie” or “lip tie”).
+In our functional assessments, we determine if there is a structural cause that is impacting oral-motor function, including identification of tethered oral tissues (tongue ties, lip ties, or buccal ties).

-We provide comprehensive treatment plans to improve your child’s challenges.
 Symptoms can vary but include: feeding challenges, reflux, difficulty latching/breastfeeding, speech sound errors, oral habits, orthodontic/dental difficulties, sleep-disordered breathing, temporomandibular disorders, and oral habits such as thumb sucking.
+Our comprehensive assessments will help address your/your child’s challenges.

 Child-Eating-Oral-Motor.png